fikrihandy/story-app/README.md

 # StoryApp Android Application

-The StoryApp application is a project developed by Abdullah Fikri as part of the submission for the "[Intermediate Android Application Development](https://www.dicoding.com/academies/352)" class at Dicoding Academy (**Bangkit Academy 2023 H2 Mobile Development**).
+The StoryApp application is a project developed as part of the submission for the "[Intermediate Android Application Development](https://www.dicoding.com/academies/352)" class at Dicoding Academy (**Bangkit Academy 2023 H2 Mobile Development**).
 This application aims to facilitate users in reading and sharing short stories with a user-friendly interface.